simeononsecurity/simeononsecurity.ch/content/articles/demystifying-computer-power-supplies_-how-to-choose,-install,-and-troubleshoot/index.en.md

 Efficiency ratings and certifications play a crucial role in determining the performance and reliability of a computer power supply.
 These ratings indicate how effectively the power supply converts AC power from the wall outlet to DC power for the computer components. **Efficiency** is measured as a percentage, with higher percentages indicating less wasted energy and more efficient operation. _Certifications_ such as 80 PLUS ensure that power supplies meet certain efficiency standards.

 When choosing a power supply, it is important to consider the efficiency rating.
 A higher efficiency rating means that the power supply will waste less energy and generate less heat, resulting in lower electricity bills and a longer lifespan for the components.
-Additionally, a more efficient power supply will produce less heat, reducing the need for additional cooling and improving overall system stability.
+Also, a more efficient power supply will produce less heat, reducing the need for additional cooling and improving overall system stability.

 To help you understand the efficiency ratings and certifications, the following table provides an overview of the different 80 PLUS certifications and their corresponding efficiency levels: